Degenerative Disc Disease

-The debilitating of one or more vertebral discs, that usually functions as a buffer in the middle of two vertebrae is commonly called degenerative disc disease.
-This condition is one the most frequent cause of neck and lower back pain.
+The debilitating of one or more vertebral discs, which usually function as a buffer in the middle of two vertebrae, is commonly called degenerative disc disease.
+This condition is one the most frequent causes of neck and lower back pain.
 This medical condition is usually attributed as a normal part of the aging process.
 Nevertheless, it can also be due to some form of back injury.

-Over an extended period of time, the core (or middle) of the disc gets damaged which results to the leaking of its water content.
-The pulposus or the core of the disc and its water content is essential to maintain the disc’s functionality as a cushion or spring for the spinal column.
+Over an extended period of time, the core (middle) of the disc gets damaged which results to the leaking of its water content.
+The pulposus or the core of the disc and its water content are essential to maintain the disc’s functionality as a cushion or spring for the spinal column.

 Over time, this unusual posture of the vertebrae will form bone spurs.
 Should these bone spurs develop inside the spinal canal, it will narrow the canal resulting to the pinching of the spinal cord and nerves which is a condition also known as spinal stenosis.

 The most common symptom of degenerative disc disease is pain in the back or neck.
 However, this a case-to-case basis as there are people who don’t experience pain.
 The pain may be mild to severe, to the extent that it already limits the person’s activities.
 The pain often gets worse when twisting, reaching up, bending over or other certain movements.